Workplace-based assessment program

 Case-based discussion

-For case-based discussions (CBD), you’ll be asked to select a recent clinical case to present to the assessor, including providing clinical notes, relevant investigations or results, and details of referrals or preventive healthcare plans.
+For case-based discussions (CBD), you’ll be asked to select a recent clinical case to present to the assessor.
+This includes providing clinical notes, relevant investigations or results, and details of referrals or preventive healthcare plans.
 You’ll present cases that you’ve been primarily responsible for and that represent a medium level of complexity, where clinical reasoning may be complicated by uncertainty and/or where decision-making requires consideration of multiple issues.

 You might highlight aspects of the case for discussion, depending on your self-identified learning needs.
 Sometimes an assessor may request a case with a specific area of focus, particularly if it’s been identified that you need support in that area.